Epicanthoplasty & lateral canthoplasty heroEpicanthoplasty & lateral canthoplasty hero

 We discuss the desired eyeline shape together

-and design a fit for each patient's facial ratio.
+and design a fit for the facial ratio of each patient.

 STEP 3